 - 1. Preparing for the Voyage

-In Part A of this activity, students learn about the ship they will board for their journey to the Alaskan coast: the JOIDES Resolution.
+In Part A of this activity, you will learn about the ship you will board for their journey to the Alaskan coast: the JOIDES Resolution.
 How is it equipped to drill into the ocean floor and find clues about past climate?
-In Part B, students meet the crew of scientists who will gather the core data for your final project.
-They play a matching game by viewing videos of scientists and then attempting to match the correct career card based on the description in the video.
-In Part C, students learn where their voyage will take them and why the sites for drilling cores were chosen.
+In Part B, you will meet the crew of scientists who will help you gather the core data for your final project.
+You will play a matching game by viewing videos of scientists and then attempting to match the correct career card based with the video interviews of members of the crew and scientists on board.

 - 2. Coring is Not Boring!